dryrust/tldr.rs/README.md

 - Provides the [`Tldr`](#tldr) trait for generating TL;DR summaries.
 - Provides the [`ToTldr`](#totldr) trait for converting objects into TL;DR summaries.
-- Supports TL;DR generation for multiple natural languages.
+- Supports multilingual TL;DR generation while defaulting to English.
-- Zero required dependencies, only optional integrations.
+- Zero required dependencies, only optional integrations with [Serde] & [Bon].
 - Adheres to the Rust API Guidelines in its [naming conventions].
 - 100% free and unencumbered public domain software.